djouallah/aemo_fabric/README.md

 3-open a notebook, attached it to the Lakehouse

-4-Run the notebook in Orders just to have the initial load
+4-Run the notebook in sequence just to have the initial load

 Build your semantic Model in PowerBI when using Direct Lake